alexwholland/SENG-275/Assignment 2/assignment_2a.md

 - T1: Registering in a course that isn't offered in a specific term
 - T2: Registering in a course with an invalid name
-- T3: Registerming in a course with an empty name
+- T3: Registering in a course with an empty name

 **6. C: Cardinality**